alibaba/EasyCV/docs/source/data_hub.md

 # DataHub

 EasyCV summarized various datasets in different fields.
 At present, we support part of them, and we will gradually support remainings.
+Before using dataset, please read the [LICENSE](docs/source/LICENSE) file to learn the usage and scope of the dataset.

 **For datasets we already support, please refer to: [prepare_data.md](https://github.com/alibaba/EasyCV/blob/master/docs/source/prepare_data.md).**